robertmok/ai-verse/README.md

 - As the chat goes on, the response may become more slow due to the increasing chat history being sent to LLM for context to generate a response back.
 - Using **Gemma:2b** and **Orca-mini:3b** LLM only, no support other LLMs or variants for now.

+## Future

+- Dockerfile
+- add support to use any LLMs

 -----